-- 1. Review with ALAMAP Director and FAME USA (https://fame-usa.com/) - 2.
+- 1. Review with ALAMAP Director and FAME USA (https://fame-usa.com/). - 2.
 Submit the ALAMAP Apprenticeship/FAME program approval form.
-(See Appendix B)

-- 3. Submit the program policies and procedures that document how the college and employer(s) will ensure a safe working environment for training and supervision in the lab and on the job. - 4.
+(See Appendix B) - 3.
+Submit the policies and procedures that document how the college and employer(s) will ensure a safe working environment for training and supervision in the lab and on the job. (e.g. Employer/Individual Agreement, ALAMAP Program Standards Form (See Appendix H), etc.) - 4.
 Documentation that a qualified training mentor is provided for each apprentice during the on-the-job Training (e.g. Mentor Assignment/Agreement). - 5.
 Submit evidence that industries pay apprentices at least the applicable Federal, state, or local minimum wage.
-Additionally, programs must document how they will communicate the opportunity to gain upward mobility in the industry and progressive wages to apprentices. - 6.
-Determine the industry-recognized credentials that the apprentices will earn and how they relate to the competencies gained in the program.
+Additionally, programs must address how they will provide apprentices the opportunity to gain upward mobility in the industry along with a progressive wage schedule. (e.g. Employer Agreement or Individuals Agreement, Industry Career Pathway Arrow (see Appendix J), etc.) - 6.
+Provide a list of the industry-recognized credentials that the apprentices will earn and how they relate to the competencies gained in the program.
 Upon completion of the ALAMAP program, apprentices must earn industry-recognized credential(s).
-Once earned, these credentials must be uploaded to the AGS PRIME system. - 7.
-In collaboration with the employer sponsors, design and develop the related technical instruction to ensure that it is high-quality and adequate to help apprentices achieve their proficiency goals and earn credentials and/or certifications.
+Once earned, these credentials must be uploaded to the AGS PRIME system.

+7. Submit the curriculum and training outline to ensure that it is high-quality and adequate to help apprentices achieve their proficiency goals and earn credentials and/or certifications.
+Design and development of related technical instruction should be in collaboration with the employer sponsor.